odoo/documentation/content/applications/productivity/iot/config/pos.rst

 -  A computer or tablet with an up-to-date web browser

--  A running SaaS or Odoo instance with the Point of Sale and IoT apps installed
+-  A running Odoo Online or Odoo instance with the Point of Sale and IoT apps installed

 -  A local network setup with DHCP (this is the default setting)